 No, we do not make any charge for sending your payment.

 The platform is designed for business and personal international payments made electronically.
-We are not a travel money service and cannot pay out or receive funds in cash.
+We are not a travel money service and cannot pay out or receive funds in cash or by cheque.

 Who are Currency Cloud?